Healthy Ageing Conference

 - Do you know what environmental factors may be impacting the quality of life for your ageing patients?

-If you answered NO to any of the above, then this Conference is for you.
+If you answered NO to any of the above, then this on-demand Conference featuring 15+ hours of content with 18 local and international experts from around the globe is for you.

 LIVESTREAM ONLY (DUE TO COVID RESTRICTIONS)